 Who Traditionally Pays?

 Though modern couples often skirt tradition, the custom of the bridal shower is a throwback to times in which the bride’s family would have a trousseau or hope chest of items to help the young couple establish their new household.
-Etiquette Consultant Jodi RR Smith of Mannersmith explains that back in the day, the bride’s friends and neighbors would host a shower to supplement what the family could not provide.
+Etiquette consultant Jodi RR Smith of Mannersmith explains that back in the day, the bride’s friends and neighbors would host a shower to supplement what the family could not provide.

-Therefore, and according to tradition, the bridal shower was never hosted by the immediate family as it would be seen as a gift-grab.
+Therefore, and according to tradition, the bridal shower was never hosted by the immediate family, as it would be seen as a gift-grab.
 Instead, she says the shower is typically hosted by aunts, cousins, and/or friends of the bride.

-These days, couples are leaning away from tradition, and into whatever feels right for them, their families, or their friends.
+These days, couples are leaning away from tradition into whatever feels right for them, their families, or their friends.
 According to AJ Williams, founder and creative director of AJ Events, the responsibility of hosting and paying for the bridal shower these days tends to fall on the maid of honor and bridal party, though she has seen an increase in the number of bridal showers handled by a male best friend or a close friend of the couple who's not in the wedding party.
-While the maid of honor may take on the lead, and a majority of the costs, it’s also becoming quite common for bridesmaids and even the mother-of-the-bride to chip in depending on who can afford what.
+While the maid of honor may take on the lead and a majority of the costs, it’s also becoming quite common for bridesmaids and even the mother-of-the-bride to chip in depending on who can afford what.

-Smith also shared a good reminder for the modern-day couple: while “bride” and “bridal shower” commonly refer to those who identify as female, it is perfectly polite and encouraged to shower any individual about to wed, even the groom.
+While “bride” and “bridal shower” commonly refer to those who identify as female, it is perfectly polite and encouraged to shower any individual about to wed, even the groom.

 How Much Does a Bridal Shower Cost?

 Long story, short: it depends.
 Similar to the wedding itself, the biggest costs associated with a bridal shower are going to be the catering and the venue (if not hosted at someone’s home).
 And with that, the larger the guest count, the larger the cost will be.
 Williams recommends considering alcohol a separate portion of your budget altogether.
-“Your food budget will vary depending on the type of shower you're doing (a seated brunch versus finger foods versus a light luncheon) but in general, alcohol expenses tend to stay the same,” she says.
-Most showers will include some bubbly and a variety of light refreshments no matter what your meal style is.
+“Your food budget will vary depending on the type of shower you're doing (a seated brunch versus finger foods versus a light luncheon), but in general, alcohol expenses tend to stay the same,” she says.
+Most showers will include some bubbly and a variety of light refreshments, no matter what your meal style is.

-Jamie Chang, wedding planner and creator of Passport to Joy encourages the host to be mindful of unexpected costs that can creep into your budget as well.
+Jamie Chang, wedding planner and creator of Passport to Joy, encourages the host to be mindful of unexpected costs that can creep into your budget as well.
 If you're having the shower catered or at a restaurant, taxes and tips are commonly left out of the budget.
 The host should also plan for expenses like decor, flowers, favors, props or prizes needed for games, and invitations.
 And while Chang says games are synonymous with bridal showers, she mentions you can easily forget to budget for not only the cost of the items for the games itself but also for any prizes given to the winners.

 Tips to Save Money on a Bridal Shower